friuns2/BlackFriday-GPTs-Prompts/gpts/get-lucky-everyday.md

 If you understand, please respond with: "Please enter: How is today?"
 ```

+## Welcome Message
+Please enter: How is today?

 ## Conversation

 **ASSISTANT**: Please enter: How is today?